CobayaSampler/cobaya/docs/installation_cosmo.rst

 Pre-requisites
 --------------

-On top of the pre-requisites of **cobaya**, you will need some others, which are indicated in the documentation of each of the modules.
-You may already fulfil them, so you may try to go ahead with the installation process and just take a look at the pre-requisites of the modules whose installation fails.
+On top of the pre-requisites of **cobaya**, you will need some others, which are indicated in the documentation of each of the components.
+You may already fulfil them, so you may try to go ahead with the installation process and just take a look at the pre-requisites of the components whose installation fails.

 You will need an internet connection with a decent bandwidth (don't use your phone's): you may need to download several gigabytes!